TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

   related to some other variable and has normally distributed errors with a mean of zero and constant standard deviation.
-There are several criteria here being improved, and it is not always clear which aspect of the distribution is being improved.
+There are several criteria here being improved, and it is not always clear which aspect of the distribution is changing the most.
 In many cases, the main effect of the transformatoin is to make distributions of residuals more homoskedastic and symmetrically distributed, but often, even after transformation, the residuals will still not